Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Should you?

-From all the sort of glitz and romance of early flight though,
+From all the sort of glitz and romance of early flight, though,

-when the world had hope for the future and people were wearing their best clothes
+when the world had hope for the future

-to get on a plane and calling each other sir and madam,
+and call each other sir and manor.

-being polite for the sake of it, not just to fucking get something for free.
+not just just fucking get something for free.

-Through to now where you can just have an actual fight at a boarding gate
+Through to now, where you can just have an actual fight at a boarding gate.

-and when they say you've got to have more than your undies on to get on a plane,
+And when they say you've got to have more than your undies on to get on a plane,

-that you're not allowed to have 18 beers and start screaming at strangers
+that you're not allowed to have 18 beers and start screaming at strangers.

-or you don't get to sit there and call the flight attendant slags.
+Well, you don't get to sit there and call the flight attendant slags.

 I think we need another war.

-Victimhood is such an attractive prospect.
+Victimhood's such an attractive prospect.

 People are lining up to be one now.

-They are some of my favourite stories, the influences that aren't allowed
+They are some of my favourite stories, the influences that aren't allowed on a plane.

 They're like, why?